elliotdwilliams/elliotdwilliams.github.io/_posts/2025-07-02-loc-monthly-lists.md

 ![Screenshot of OpenRefine showing a project with many empty rows and rows with data spread across multiple cells](/images/2025/openrefine-new-project.PNG)

 Next, copy the OpenRefine operation history and apply it to your project.
-(To do, go to “Undo/Redo” in the upper left, select “Apply…”, and then paste in the JSON.
+(To do that, go to “Undo/Redo” in the upper left, select “Apply…”, and then paste in the JSON.
 You an also upload it as a file, but I usually just paste it in.)

 ![Screenshot of OpenRefine with the "Apply Operation History" window open and lots of JSON pasted in](/images/2025/openrefine-apply-operation-history.PNG)